evanw/kiwi/README.md

 * **enum:** A `uint` with a restricted set of values that are identified by name.
 New fields can be added to any message while maintaining backwards compatibility.
 * **struct:** A compound value with a fixed set of fields that are always required and written out in order.
 New fields cannot be added to a struct once that struct is in use.
 * **message:** A compound value with optional fields.
-A field can be made required using the `required` keyword.
 New fields can be added to any message while maintaining backwards compatibility.

 ## Example Schema